Driver's licenses for illegal immigrants in the United States: California

-According to Andrea Silva, assembly member Luis Alejo joined the fight to license illegal aliens in California early on in 2013.
+According to Andrea Silva, assembly member Luis Alejo joined the fight to license undocumented immigrants in California early on in 2013.
 Various progressive organizations such as the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA), the California Immigrant Policy Center (CIPC), the National Immigrant Law Center (NILC) and community activists rallied behind Alejo.
 However, not everyone was on board with the AB 60 law.
 For example, some groups such as Unlicensed to Kill and Californians for Population Stabilization resisted the measure.
-In the past, groups such as the Federation for American Immigration Reform have also supported requiring proof of legal presence to obtain CA driver's licenses.
+In the past, groups such as the Federation for American Immigration Reform have also supported requiring proof of legal presence to obtain California driver's licenses.

-In 2013, California removed the proof of legal presence requirement to obtain a state issued driver licenses.
-California Governor Jerry Brown signed Assembly Bill 60 (AB 60) into law.
+In 2013, California removed the proof of legal presence requirement to obtain a state issued driver licenses when California Governor Jerry Brown signed Assembly Bill 60 (AB 60) into law.
 Currently still known under its bill number, AB 60 removes the legal proof requirement in California to apply for a state issued driver's licenses.
 These driver's licenses are not REAL ID Act compliant.
 This means holders of these driver's licenses could not use this identification to board an airplane, vote, or enter federal facilities.
 Moreover, all applicants need to have their vehicles insured.
 However, some California residents who do not support the AB 60 law questions whether these safeties are enough.

 The AB 60 law did not take effect until the beginning of 2015.
 In the first twelve months, a little over 600,000 people in California met all the eligibility requirements to obtain a driver's license.
 This number continued to increase in the following months.
 By mid 2017, a little over 900,000 people without proof of legal presence in California obtained a driver's license under the AB 60 law.
 With an increase in AB 60 driver's licenses, at least one study suggests there has been a decrease in hit-and-run incidents.